grpc/proposal/A71-xds-fallback.md

 gRPC servers using the xDS configuration will share the same XdsClient instance keyed with a dedicated well-known key value.

-Changes XdsClient to per-data plane target would enable gRPC to switch to fallback configuration only for channels that need xDS resources that have not been downloaded yet.

-This change would change the channels to get XdsClient for their data plane target.
+Changing the XdsClient to per-data plane target enables gRPC to switch to fallback configuration only for channels that need xDS resources that have not been downloaded yet.
+This proposal details changing the channels to get XdsClient for their data plane target.

 ### Update CSDS to aggregate configs from multiple XdsClient instances.